sevugganpythoncoder-hub/My-Python-Codes/README.md

 I have released A new project called PythonCMD it's my biggest and best on-going project i have ever done.

 **(Info Regarding The PythonCMD/CLI)**
-**PythonCMD* is an Command Line Interface/Promp which is completely Made of The Programming Language **CPython** and **Python** Except for some other Trusted 3rd party Dependencies.It's Basically a modified/simplified** version Of the WINDOWS CMD.It is also currently modified for system administrative tasks and is optimized for WinRE(Windows **recovery Environment**).
+**PythonCMD* is an Command Line Interface/Prompt which is completely made of The programming language **CPython** and **Python**, Except for someother Trusted 3rd party Dependencies.It's Basically a modified/simplified** version Of the WINDOWS CMD.It is also currently modified for system administrative tasks and is optimized for WinRE(Windows **recovery Environment**).

 *Side note :If this project becomes a useful product i will continue to update it.**